jmarkmorris/run-aider/README.md

-# Run Aider: Your Customizable AI Coding Assistant Launcher
+# run-aider.sh
+Your customizable agentic Ai coding launcher

 ## Overview

-- Run Aider is an extensible bash script designed to empower developers to create their personalized AI coding workflow tool.
+- run-aider.sh is an extensible bash script designed to empower developers to create their personalized AI coding workflow tool.
 - It provides a flexible, menu-driven interface for configuring and launching Aider with Large Language Models (LLMs).

 ## Philosophy